September BS MD and College Admissions News

 Right now, the majority of the Moon Prep team is already at capacity for this admissions cycle, however, we do still have openings available with seasoned essay coaches.
 Moon Prep’s experienced essay coaches are standing by to help seniors stay on track with essays and tackle their personal statement, supplemental essays, activity lists, resumes, and more.
 Essays are essential to a strong application, as they can make or break their college applications.
 It’s not all about standardized test scores, GPA, and AP scores!
 Seniors often find themselves writing 50+ essays.
 For BS/MD candidates that number is closer to 70+!
 We even have a guide to cover ideas for the most Common Supplemental Essays for you to review the essays ahead of you.
 Do not hesitate and risk falling too far behind on these essays!

 Each year, the Moon Prep team reaches capacity and sadly we must turn away seniors who waited to the last minute to seek guidance.
-Contact us today for a free consultation, while we still have the capacity to help your student.
+Contact us today for a free consultation with a counselor or essay coach, while we still have the capacity to help your student.

 BS/MD and College Admissions News